 top of page

 Our recent patient had a tooth flapping in the wind and wanted it taken out.
-It could be plucked by pinching it with your finger and out of his mouth in a flash.
-Because this patient had been taking bisphosphonates (I.V. form) we referred him to the oral surgeon to remove the tooth and in turn the surgeon referred him to OHSU to have it extracted.
+It could be easily pinched and removed in a flash.
+Since this patient had been taking bisphosphonates (I.V. form) we referred him to the oral surgeon and in turn the surgeon referred him to OHSU to have it extracted.
 What?!
 Why couldn't any of us dentists here in the Medford valley remove it???

 What are Bone Density Drugs?

-Bone density drugs are given by medical providers to patients who usually have bone deficiencies like osteoporosis or cancer that has metastasized to the bone.
-These may include bisphosphonates or denosumabs and can be taken by either pill or injection.
-The mechanism of these drugs work by inhibiting osteoclasts (cells that break bone down) thus minimizing the bone from resorbing at a faster rate.
+Bone density drugs are given to patients who usually have bone deficiencies like osteoporosis or cancer that has spread to the bone.
+These may include bisphosphonates or denosumabs, and can be taken by either pill or injection.
+These drugs work by preventing osteoclasts (cells that break bone down) thus minimizing the bone from deteriorating at a faster rate.

 What's the Big Deal?

 Patients taking these medications coupled with a tooth extraction, have a greater propensity in developing osteonecrosis of the jaw (ONJ)—where the jaw bone dies.
-Though the risk of having ONJ is currently rare: 1 in 500 for IV bone density drugs and 1 in 2,000 for those taking them in pill form, the risk is great enough where the consequences are very drastic and destructive if you did get ONJ.
+Though the risk of having ONJ is currently rare: 1 in 500 for IV bone density drugs and 1 in 2,000 for those taking them in pill form, the risk is great enough where the consequences are very drastic and destructive if you do get ONJ.
+For cancer patients this number is 1 in 16!

 How Does One Get Osteonecrosis of the Jaw?

-ONJ can occur mainly from tooth extraction(s) but can also be caused from dental cleanings or other invasive dental procedures.
-ONJ can occur weeks or even years after treatment and even in that waiting period the smallest form of trauma like from a toothbrush, chewing hard foods, or a denture sore spot can aggravate ONJ to initiate the destructive process.
+ONJ can occur mainly from tooth extraction(s) but can also be caused from dental cleanings or other dental procedures that induce bleeding.
+ONJ can occur weeks or even years after treatment and even the smallest form of trauma like from a toothbrush, chewing hard foods, or a denture sore spot can aggravate ONJ to initiate the destructive process.
+As of 2026, uncontrolled periodontal disease can be just as big a risk as taking a tooth out.
+Also, newer medications like denosumabs now generally carry a higher risk than bisphosphonates medications in spurring on ONJ.

 What are the Signs and Symptoms?

 ONJ begins in the bone near a tooth extraction site and is either asymptomatic or has an intermittent dull toothache type of pain deep into the bone.
-This can progress to bone exposed in the mouth with the gingiva unable to close over it, and can be nearly impossible to reverse without aggressive surgery.
-Destruction can be asymptomatic or painful, never seal, lead to a wider opening, and introduce more infection.
+This can progress to expose bone in the mouth with the gingiva unable to close over it.
+This can be nearly impossible to reverse without aggressive surgery.
+Destruction can be asymptomatic or painful, never seal, and introduce more infection.

 Treatment Options

 Treatment may be long and difficult.
-Palliative treatment entails 1) applying Peridex to the site 3x/day 2) taking penicillin 4x/day and 3) daily doses of vitamin E. These need to be done daily for life or until the site heals.
-We highly suggest monthly visits at our or an oral surgeon’s office to monitor the size of the exposure.
+Palliative treatment entails potentially a lifetime of 1) applying Peridex mouthrinse to the site 3x/day 2) taking penicillin 4x/day and 3) daily doses of vitamin E. We highly suggest monthly dental visits to monitor the size of the exposure.
 A hyperbaric chamber of 16+ visits ($1,000+) post dental treatment can be encouraged but the jury is still out on its effectiveness.
 If the site fails to heal, surgery or hospitalizations would be the next step.
 The surgeon would likely remove the compromised bone, which often means cutting out most of the jaw and placing metal plates in lieu of bone, screws, and grafts for reconstructive surgery.

 Who is Vulnerable to Getting ONJ?